Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

-The primary sources of difficulties in seeking for some qualitative properties for \eqref{oursystem} are the lack of maximum principle and the failure of truncation methods provoked by the on the left-hand side of \eqref{oursystem}, the strongly-coupled setting caused by the Gross--Pitaevskii nonlinearity in the right-hand side of \eqref{oursystem}, and the non-removable singularity at the origin of punctured space.

-One of the first results on the classification for solutions to second order equations dates back to the seminal work of L. A. Caffarelli et al. \cite{MR982351} (see also \cite{MR1333503,MR1666838,MR1374197}).
-This challenging analysis for singular PDEs has been motivated by the classical papers \cite{lane,emden,fowler} regarding the {\it Lane--Emden--Fowler equation}
+Now we will compare our results with their second order counterparts.
+One of the first results on the classification for solutions to second order critical equations dates back to the seminal work of L. A. Caffarelli et al. \cite{MR982351}.
+This challenging analysis for singular PDEs was motivated by the classical {\it Lane--Emden--Fowler equation}

 for $n\geqslant3$ and $s>1$, which models the distribution of mass density in spherical polytropic star in hydrostatic equilibrium \cite{MR0092663}.
-In addition, when $s=2^{*}-1$, where $2^{*}:=2n/(n-2)$ is the critical Sobolev exponent, \eqref{lane-emden} corresponds, up to a constant, to the conformal scalar curvature equation, a famous problem in differential geometry, which can be set as
+In addition, when $s=2^{*}-1$, where $2^{*}:=2n/(n-2)$ is the critical Sobolev exponent, \eqref{lane-emden} corresponds, up to a normalizing constant, to the conformally flat singular scalar curvature equation, a famous problem in differential geometry, which can be set as

-It is well known that \eqref{secscalarsystem} is a particular case of the Yamabe problem on a non-compact complete Riemannian manifold $(M^n,g)$ with {\it simple structure at infinity}, that is, there exists $\widetilde{M}$ containing $M^n$ such that $M^n=\widetilde{M}\setminus \mathcal{Z}$, where $\mathcal{Z}$ is a closed subset called {\it the ends} of $M^n$.
+It is well known that \eqref{secscalarsystem} is a particular case of the Yamabe problem on a non-compact complete Riemannian manifold $(M^n,g)$ with {\it simple structure at infinity}, that is, there exists $\widetilde{M}^n$ containing $M^n$ such that $M^n=\widetilde{M}\setminus \mathcal{Z}$, where $\mathcal{Z}$ is a closed subset called the {\it singular set} of $M^n$.
 Thus, this problem can be reduced to obtaining positive solution to the {\it singular Yamabe equation}